 Susan L. Rutherford, LCSW

 Susan Rutherford received her Master’s Degree from the University of South Carolina in 1988.
-Prior to that, she completed her undergraduate degree from Daemen College in Amherst, NY.
+Before that, she completed her undergraduate degree from Daemen College in Amherst, NY.
 Ms. Susan has been a Licensed Clinical Social Worker since 1991.
-Ms. Susan has been with CCNC since the start of the practice 10 years ago.
+Ms. Susan has been with CCNC since the start of the practice.
 She brings to the practice over 30 years of experience in direct psychiatric care.
-She has experience in providing care in the private practice setting, inpatient acute care, partial hospitalization, group home setting and adolescent residential care.
-Ms. Susan specializes in treating individuals and families with mood disorders, PTSD, anxiety issues, loss and grief, domestic violence and relationship issues.
+She has experience in providing care in the private practice setting, inpatient acute care, partial hospitalization, group home setting, and adolescent residential care.
+Ms. Susan specializes in treating individuals and families with mood disorders, PTSD, anxiety issues, loss and grief, domestic violence, and relationship issues.

 Timothy W. Campbell, LCSW